SLKone/SLKone.github.io/AI-Positioning.md

 **Purpose:** The single reference for how SLKone is positioned.
 Every homepage, Services, and Industries edit should trace back here.
 The page-by-page execution lives in `AI-Repositioning-Page-Plan.md`.
 **Voice:** All copy follows `VOICE-AND-TONE.md`, with two hard rules on top of it.
 No em dashes (they read as machine-written).
 Go easy on the word "senior"; convey experience through operating judgment and "the same people start to finish."

+**AI copy test:** Every mention of AI must earn its sentence.
+It needs all three parts: the business outcome, the operating mechanism, and proof or a softened claim.
+If the copy cannot name the workflow, do not say "AI where it helps."
+Say the actual work instead, or leave AI out.

 ## 1. The Position in One Line

 SLKone is a management and operations firm that solves hard business problems: growing revenue, cutting cost, and improving how the work runs.
 The fundamentals of running a business do not change, and that is our ground.
 AI is the most powerful new tool we apply, leveraged or built where it earns its place, and we say so plainly when it is not the answer.
 We are a business firm that uses AI, not an AI firm.